usc-mrel/python-ismrmrd-server/doc/docker.md

 ### Building a Docker Image
-A [Dockerfile](../docker/Dockerfile) is provided using based on [python:3.9-slim](https://github.com/docker-library/python/blob/18ef1b6500a622da8b138d1b413c963c279e7ea4/3.9/buster/slim/Dockerfile), a light Python image optimized for reduced total size.
-A two-stage build is also used to include the [ismrmrd](https://github.com/ismrmrd/ismrmrd) and [siemens_to_ismrmrd](https://github.com/ismrmrd/siemens_to_ismrmrd) packages without needing their build dependencies in the final image.
+A [Dockerfile](../docker/Dockerfile) is provided using based on [python:3.10.2-slim](https://hub.docker.com/layers/library/python/3.10.2-slim/images/sha256-8ba48802ad3183440fa20dcca40969fcbdfeb40d53637834520fbcaa4822bcac?context=explore), a light Python image optimized for reduced total size.
+A multi-stage build is also used to include the [ismrmrd](https://github.com/ismrmrd/ismrmrd) and [siemens_to_ismrmrd](https://github.com/ismrmrd/siemens_to_ismrmrd) packages without needing their build dependencies in the final image.

 For some image analysis code, additional packages or libraries may be required.
-To create a Docker image with these additional packages, modify the Dockerfile by adding ``RUN`` commands corresponding to how the packages would be installed via command line.
+To create a Docker image with these additional packages, start with the ``kspacekelvin/fire-python`` image (created above) and add ``RUN`` commands corresponding to how the packages would be installed via command line.
 Temporary files created during each ``RUN`` command are kept in the final image, so group installations of multiple packages from the same manager (e.g. apt or pip) whenever possible.
+An example for installation of PyTorch is provided in [docker/pytorch/Dockerfile](../docker/pytorch/Dockerfile).
+Alternatively, it is possible to copy the main [Dockerfile](../docker/Dockerfile) and modify it directly.
+An example for this approach can be found in [docker/pytorch/Dockerfile_standalone](../docker/pytorch/Dockerfile_standalone).

 When determining the required packages, an interactive approach is often useful.
 Build the existing Dockerfile by opening a command prompt in the folder containing the python-ismrmrd-server repo:
 ```
-docker build --no-cache -t fire-python -f python-ismrmrd-server/docker/Dockerfile ./
+docker build --no-cache -t fire-python -f docker/Dockerfile ./
 ```

 The above command uses the following options: